 Most of your household needs will come from the kitchen.
-This is often the most active room in a house and you want to start off with the basic supplies you need to cook food.
+This is often the most active room in a house and you'll need basic supplies to cook.

 You may spend a little more money upfront to stock your kitchen, but it will pay off in the end.
-If you have what you need to cook, then you're less likely to eat out which is one of the fastest ways to spend money.
+If you have what you need to cook, then you are less likely to eat out which is one of the fastest ways to spend money.

 Start your kitchen off right by purchasing the basic utensils.
-You can either buy an affordable set with... the essentials or choose only those you know you'll actually need and add more as you go.
+You can either buy an affordable set with the essentials or choose only those you know you will actually need and add more as you go.

 Items like a large spoon, spatulas and turners, a can opener, vegetable peeler, and cheese grater are a good place to begin.
-Also, consider a set of measuring spoons and cups.
+Consider a set of measuring spoons and cups.
 No kitchen should be without a good pair of scissors, either.

 03 of 08

-Knives are the backbone of the kitchen and it's wise to have a good set available for preparing food.
+Knives are the backbone of the kitchen and it's wise to have a good set available.
 You can stick to the essentials and have just a few knives on hand or purchase an entire set.

 04 of 08

 At a bare minimum, a kitchen should have both a 12-inch and a 6-inch skillet as well as a 2-quart saucepan.
 Lids are always helpful, so look for pans that include those.
-A stockpot may also come in handy at times, but it's not necessary.
+A stockpot may also come in handy at times, but it is not necessary.

 A casserole dish that can also double as a cake pan is another necessity.
-A mixing... bowl and an electric mixer are also very handy.
-Even if you don't bake, you can use these for making things like mashed potatoes.
+A mixing bowl and an electric mixer are also very handy.
+Even if you do not bake, you can use these for making things like mashed potatoes.

 Look for non-stick bakeware and pans and learn how to care for them to prolong their life.
 Just be sure that your utensils are non-stick friendly as well.Continue to 5 of 8 below.